Oberland (electoral district)

 Oberland (Wahlkreis Oberland), meaning "upper land", is one of the two electoral districts of Liechtenstein.
 It corresponds to the historic County of Vaduz (Grafschaft Vaduz), and the administrative seat is the city of Vaduz, the national capital.
 It has 15 seats in the Landtag.

 Geography

 The district, which includes the main towns of Vaduz and Schaan, is more populous than the Unterland and spans the southern portion, with between four-fifths and five-sixths of the country's land area.
-It is composed of 6 municipalities and 11 villages, for a total of 17 settlements.
+It is composed of six municipalities and 11 villages, for a total of 17 settlements.

+Members

+Indirect Election: 1878–1918

+When the district was established, its representatives were elected by a delegation of 100 electors, who themselves were elected by the citizens of the district.